-To give the senior medical student additional exposure to surgical sub-specialties with a graduated experience in the care of surgical patients.
-This course is designed for students who desire to increase the knowledge base and skills utilized in surgical subspecialities.
-Serves as an exploratory endeavor for a planned career in surgical sub-specialties and/or for those students who wish to enhance their knowledge of surgical topics in a generalist career program.
+To give the senior medical student additional exposure to general surgery with a graduated experience in the care of surgical patients.
+This course is designed for students who desire to increase the knowledge base and skills utilized in general surgery.
+It serves as an exploratory endeavor for a planned career in general surgery or other surgical sub-specialties and/or for those students who wish to enhance their knowledge of surgical topics in a generalist career program.